An online lameness recording system for sheep farmers

-Principal investigators: Professor Laura Green and Jessica Gaudy
+Investigator(s): Professor Laura Green, Jessica Gaudy

 Following the previously funded study ‘Development of a validated lameness control plan for sheep flocks’ Professor Laura Green/Jessica Gaudy identified that farmers who maintained accurate treatment records were far better at controlling lameness than those who didn’t, as these records helped them to plan and make more strategic management decisions.
 This prompted the development of a prototype smartphone app.
 The aim of this project was to develop the app further in the hope that it would be rolled out to farmers who would use it to take appropriate action against lameness in their flocks.